Dear Readers,—The Editors

 Eminence by Gary Lutz

 There was a time I would not hear of women, and a time I looked to them as my betters, and months when my heart went out to anyone else done up as a person, but it was usually men I suited: men who liked to keep their words a little stepped back from their meanings and mostly wanted to know whether I was still in school or was hard on shoes.
-I would awaken to the poundings of one or another of them taking his elbowing ease in the shower stall.

-Glenn Gould, by Wang Jiaxin
+Two Poems by Wang Jiaxin

 (translated by Diana Shi & George O’Connell)